tupol/spark-utils-demos/README.md

 There are ... lines in the ... file containing the word ....
 ```

-Run the demo without the defined filter the following command:
+Run the demo without the defined filter using the following command:
 ```
 spark-submit -v \
 --master local --deploy-mode client \